Ancient Theatre in Delphi

 The 35 rows of the theatre could seat nearly 5000 people, though the lower seats were constructed in the Hellenistic and Roman periods.
 The theatre went through many reformations.
-However, it has kept its basic structures: the stone seats, a round stage and an orchestra.
+However, it has kept its basic structures: the stone seats, a round-shaped stage, and an orchestra.
 Today it hosts many ancient plays and other cultural events, mostly in summer.